 Before explaining the tax benefits of a Seychelles special license company, foreign investors must know that this type of business is considered a tax resident, therefore it will be subject to the income tax applicable in this country.

 The first tax advantage of the CSL is the income tax which is applied at one of the lowest rates in the world: 1.5%.
 The CSL is also subject to a 0% dividend tax which applies to both resident and non-resident shareholders.

-can help you set up a CSL or an offshore company in Seychelles
+Our local agents can help you set up a CSL or an offshore company in Seychelles.

 Other tax advantages offered by a CSL in Seychelles

-There are also a few tax exemptions applicable to CSL companies in Seychelles
+There are also a few tax exemptions applicable to CSL companies in Seychelles.
+These are: